-Dr. Jeff Specht, conductor and music director
+Dr. Jeff Specht, Music Director

 As a conductor, music educator, and arts advocate, Dr. Jeff Specht is dedicated to fostering the love of music, enriching people’s lives through performance, and building musical community.
 Equally at home conducting symphonic works and opera, his performances have been hailed by critics as “exhilarating and inspiring!”